 Except, of course, when they do.

-Not so long ago I found myself in exactly this situation.
+Not so long ago I found myself in this exact situation.
 One of my very closest friends was suddenly not so close anymore, and I had no idea why.
-For a while I tried to blow it off, to brush away that gnawing gut feeling that something wasn’t quite right.
+For a while, I tried to blow it off, to brush away that gnawing gut feeling that something wasn’t quite right.
 And then, when the feeling didn’t go away, I even called to apologize.
 I told her I wasn’t sure what I had done, but it just felt like something wasn’t right, and that I was genuinely sorry for anything I may have done that had caused the rift I was feeling.
-She laughed it off and assured me that it was nothing, but still the uneasiness lingered.
+She laughed it off and assured me that it was nothing, but still, the uneasiness lingered.

 I wondered if I might just be paranoid.

 But as time went on, it became more and more clear that I wasn’t just being paranoid.
 The uneasiness remained and instead, this friend, the one I had trusted and leaned on, admired and looked up to, stayed up until all hours talking to, the one I would do anything for, was quite clearly no longer interested in my friendship.
 She stopped responding to emails and text messages and suddenly no longer had time to chat, even though I could see from her social media posts that she was making time for lots of other friends.